Code-Institute-Submissions/ace-engineering-services/README.md

 ### Project Goals

 * The goal of this project is to create a digital launchpad for a small electrical engineering company.
-The main services on offer need to be clearly demonstrated on the home page through simple bullet-points.
-Links to section pages provide further information on each of these services.
+The main services on offer need to be clearly demonstrated on the landing section through simple bullet-points.
+Links to sections provide further information on each of these services.
 A simple contact page allows users to send a business request.

 ### User Goals